sergzt/s3committer/README.md

 ## Build

-This project uses gradle.
-To build and test, run `gradle build`.
+This project uses maven.
+To build and test, run `mvn package`.